Exokem/MPP/README.md

 + Override `SaplingBlock#generate` or modify how saplings generate trees
 + Override `AnvilScreen#drawForeground` or modify how the anvil gui is rendered
 + Override `AnvilScreenHandler#updateResult` or modify how the anvil decides combination results
++ Modify in any way `GrindstoneScreenHandler` or attempt to overhaul the functionality of the grindstone

 As per the license, however, you may create a variant of this mod using its source code that excludes any particular conflicting feature.